Ranga Nath Poudyal: Early life

-Ranga Nath Poudyal Atri was born in 1773 A.D. at Makhantole Kathmandu to Pandit Brajnath Atri, a who was prominent courtier in the palace who was later exiled to Benaras.
+Ranga Nath Poudyal Atreya was born in 1773 A.D. at Makhantole Kathmandu to Pandit Brajnath Atreya, who was a prominent courtier in the palace who was later exiled to Benaras.
 He was a Bahun by ethnicity.
-Ranga Nath Poudyal Atri spent his childhood years in Benares, where he mastered Sanskrit.
+Ranga Nath Poudyal Atreya spent his childhood years in Benares, where he mastered Sanskrit.
 He was granted the title "Pandit Raj" by the then king of Benares.